J. Scott Armstrong

 Research Interests: forecasting, marketing, marketing research, persuasion and advertising, scientific method, peer review, social responsibility and irresponsibility , strategic planning, education, applied statistics, organizational behavior, public policy

 Research impact: Scholars often use Armstrong’s research.
-His Google Scholar Citations numbered over 25,000 in June 2016 with an h-score of 62, and 148 papers having ten or more cites.
+In August 2016, his Google Scholar Citations numbered over 26,000 with an h-score of 62, and 149 papers having ten or more cites.
 In addition, the Social Science Research Network’s measure of “impact on researchers” put him in the top 0.1% of roughly 250,000 researchers listed on the site in 2015.
 Google News lists 200 articles related to his research.
 He has testified before a U.S. Senate committee and a U.S. House Committee on issues related to global warming.
 Armstrong’s papers and books are widely read.
 There are about 85,000 downloads of his papers per year from the Scholarly Commons, and he is in the top 0.4% for annual downloads from the SSRN.

 Publications: Research Gate lists about 400 publications for Armstrong.
 He authored Long-Range Forecasting and the Principles of Forecasting Handbook.
 His book, Persuasive Advertising, was a finalist for the American Marketing Association’s “Best Book in Marketing” in 2011.

-Founded: He is a cofounder of the Journal of Forecasting, International Journal of Forecasting, International Institute of Forecasters, International Symposium on Forecasting, and PollyVote.com.
+Founder: He is a cofounder of the Journal of Forecasting, International Journal of Forecasting, International Institute of Forecasters, International Symposium on Forecasting, and PollyVote.com.
 The latter has provided the most accurate forecasts for U.S. Presidential elections since its launch in the 2004 election.
 He founded ForecastingPrinciples.com and AdvertisingPrinciples.com, as ways of learning about evidence-based principles and techniques via the Internet.
-The advertising site received MERLOT’s 2004 award as the “Best Internet Site in Business Education” and it is ranked #1 of the 273 advertising sites reviewed by MERLOT.
-Along with Kesten Green, he has founded the Iron Law of Regulation Website, an evidence-based approach to to summarize experimental evidence on the effect of regulations on general welfare
+The advertising site received MERLOT’s 2004 award as the “Best Internet Site in Business Education” and it is ranked #1 of the 286 advertising sites reviewed by MERLOT.
+In 2016, Kesten Green and he has founded the Iron Law of Regulation Website, an evidence-based approach to to summarize experimental evidence on the effect of regulations on general welfare.

 Educational background and experience: Professor Armstrong received his PhD in Management from the Massachusetts Institute of Technology in 1968.
 He also has an MS in Industrial Administration from Carnegie Mellon University, and BS and BA degrees in Industrial Engineering and Applied Science from Lehigh University.